 Parietti explained that at Outdoor Voices, they attempt to plan out their posts a week prior to going live but that it’s not always easy.
 “Instagram requires us to shoot from the hip in order to stay current to what’s on our community’s mind,” he explained.
 This spontaneity was championed across the board as being crucial to customer attraction.
 As Thackeray, of Paper London, noted, it’s more appealing when the snaps are “an instant reflection of the brand at that point in time.”

 Just as Instagram transforms our wardrobes and aesthetic inclinations, the app appears to be equally integral to the foundation and growth of young brands.
 So, would all of these brands be where they are today without it?
 “That’s a hard question,” determined Sean Barron.
 “The simple answer is that Instagram is critical in today’s fashion space, [but] equally important is the brand message and [their] actual product.”
 Others, like Al-Khalil of Bikyni and Gerona of Alliance Apparel, were more settled on the matter, allowing that Instagram was just too much a part of their success to deny.
 “We’re a generation that is digitally native,” concluded Parietti, “[and] Instagram is our number one discovery point.”

-Scroll down to shop our favorite products from the brands we spoke to!
+Scroll down to shop our favourite products from the brands we spoke to!